Motorcycle Riding Spells Freedom

 "Road Rash" (Friction Burns)

-When a rider gets dragged across the asphalt, road rash is the result.
+When a rider gets dragged across the asphalt, the least that can happen is road rash.
 Road rash can cause a rider to lose layers of protective skin.
 Some riders even require skin grafts.

-- Just like it sounds, the hand gets degloved.
-But the "glove" here is the skin of the rider's hand.
+Degloving is an injury of the hand.
+Just like it sounds, the hand gets degloved.
+But the "glove" here is the actual skin of the rider's hand.
+Degloving injuries require intricate and specialized hand surgery, and can leave a biker's hand mutilated for life.

 #4 BIKER'S ARM